Asheville White Oak Kids Martial Arts

 Is there any obligation after the Private and Group Intro Lesson?

 No. The trial is a no-obligation way to experience our classes, meet the instructors, and see if it’s a good fit for your family.
 If you love it, we’ll walk you through membership options.
-Most Parents begin by enrolling their child into the 3 month Starter Phase.
-Once that is completed, parents have the option to enroll their child in the 36 month Black Belt Leader Core Phase.
+Most Parents begin by enrolling their child into the Starter Phase and those who are ready to set the goal for Black Belt can enroll in the Black Belt Leader Core Phase.

 What Style of Martial Art do you use to build Resilient Kids?